umoya66/tk-config-mvrcks/README.md

-This is the DEV branch
+This is Mavericks Shotgun Default configuration based on tk-config-default2

 -------------------------------------------------------------------------
 The Shotgun Pipeline Toolkit Default Configuration